 From the beloved and acclaimed poet, an ultimate guide to writing and understanding poetry.

-With passion and wit, Mary Oliver skillfully imparts expertise from her long, celebrated career as a disguised poet.
+With passion and wit, Mary Oliver skillfully imparts expertise on the poet’s craft from her long, celebrated career.
 She walks readers through exactly how a poem is built, from meter and rhyme, to form and diction, to sound and sense, drawing on poems by Robert Frost, Elizabeth Bishop, and others.
-This handbook is an invaluable glimpse into Oliver’s prolific mind—a must-have for all poetry-lovers.
+This essential poetry handbook is an invaluable glimpse into Oliver’s prolific mind—a must-have for all poetry-lovers and students of creative writing.

 "synopsis" may belong to another edition of this title.